alecpizz/PeakPerformersModule/README.md

 # Running

 ## To start the client:
 Navigate to the client directory in a terminal.
 Run 'npm start'.
 The client will start up.
 Run 'npm init' if needed.
+May also need to run 'npm install react-scripts --save'

 ## To start the server:
 The server will not operate properly if there is no MongoDB instance setup.
 To link the MongoDB instance, navigate to the server directory, and then modify